The Spellcoats: Plot

 Realizing that Tanaqui is the only one able to stop Kankredin and his mages with her weaving, her elder brother Hern convinces the combined forces of their own people and the Heathens to take a stand, and hold off Kankredin while Tanaqui completes the second spellcoat.
 Tanaqui weaves frantically and finally she completes her spellcoat with a waking vision she experiences.

-In an epilogue written by Elthorar Ansdaughter, Keeper of Antiquities, we learn that the spellcoats were discovered hundreds of years later, during the approximate time period of Drowned Ammet and Cart and Cwidder, in the mountains of North Dalemark near Hannart.
+In an epilogue written by Elthorar Ansdaughter, Keeper of Antiquities, it is stated that the spellcoats were discovered hundreds of years later, during the approximate time period of Drowned Ammet and Cart and Cwidder, in the mountains of North Dalemark near Hannart.
 Elthorar notes the close correspondence between various figures in the stories and their apparent counterparts in the legends and folktales of the people of Dalemark.

 Like the other three novels of the Dalemark Quartet, The Spellcoats is a story about a physical journey, during which revelations occur.
 As in the other three books, the presence of magic is not readily apparent at its beginning, but slowly creeps into the story.

 Characters

 Closti's children

-The five sons and daughters of Closti the Clam, born and raised in the village of Shelling across the River.
+The five sons and daughters of Closti the Clam are born and raised in the village of Shelling across the River.
 Although their father never left Shelling, his children look like the heathens with their blond hair.